|Safeguarding Role||Name||School Role/Responsibility|

 - The incident is logged in the accident book

 - For head injuries a Head Note is issued to children with a head injury

 - If there is any doubt at all a parent is contacted

-- Main gates from car park should be locked at all times excluding 30 minutes during arrival time in the morning and departure time at the end of the school day.
+- The gates leading in to the playground will be closed and locked at all times excluding 15 minutes during arrival time in the morning and departure time at the end of the school day.

-- All exit doors should be closed to prevent intrusion.
+- All security exit doors should be closed to prevent intrusion.